Skin Type 24 February 2026

 Clay

-Common Mistakes I Want You to Avoid
+Common Mistakes to Avoid

-• Using harsh scrubs every day
+• Using harsh scrubs or stripping cleansers too often.

-• Skipping moisturiser because your face feels oily
+• Skipping moisturiser because your face feels oily.

-• Trying too many new products at once
+• Trying too many new products at once.

-• Expecting instant results
+• Expecting instant results from active ingredients.

 Practical Oil Control Tips for Daily Life

-Blotting papers
+Blotting Papers

-Lightweight makeup
+Lightweight Makeup

-Stay hydrated
+Stay Hydrated

-Stress and sleep
+Stress and Sleep

 When to See a Dermatologist